Why is Everyone Taking About Monero?

 Other brokers might suit traders with very specific needs but Plus500 is probably the best choice for the vast majority of traders and we would find difficulty in recommending anyone else.

-- Allowance to trade 10 or more cryptocurrency CFDs, including Bitcoin, Ethereum, Monero and Dash.
+- Allowance to trade 10 or more cryptocurrency CFDs, including Bitcoin, Ethereum, Monero, and Litecoin

 - Free real-time quotes and 24/7 trading availability